 During a consultation, Dr. Branman will examine and evaluate your breasts to determine if surgery can make an improvement.
 He will discuss with you the various factors that can affect your results, such as your age, breast size, breast shape, and skin tone.
 Another topic to discuss is whether breast augmentation at the same time as a breast lift is a good option for you.

-If surgery is an option and you wish to proceed, you may be advised to get a mammogram.
+If breast lift surgery is an option and you wish to proceed, you may be advised to get a mammogram.
 Dr. Branman will also provide specific instructions on surgery preparation, including guidelines on eating, drinking, smoking, and taking or avoiding certain vitamins and medications.

 Are you a candidate for a Breast Lift?